Updated Mar 01, 2026

 Integrating Airtable with Adalo via API

-Airtable deprecated its original API keys, a change that went into full effect in February 2024, now requiring more secure Personal Access Tokens.
+Airtable deprecated its original API keys (fully effective February 2026), now requiring more secure Personal Access Tokens.
 Generate your token in Airtable's Developer Hub with data.records:read and data.records:write scopes, then store it securely—it displays only once.

 Airtable's free tier works for initial testing, but marketplace MVPs benefit from the Team plan ($24/user/month, or $20/user/month when billed annually) for automations and collaboration features.